 Shortcuts give users clear invocation points to your Slack app.
-There are two varieties of shortcuts: global shortcuts appear in the composer menu behind the lightning bolt, and globally within search; message shortcuts appear in the context menu on the upper-right of every message.
+There are two varieties of shortcuts: global shortcuts appear in the composer menu behind the plus button, and globally within search; message shortcuts appear in the context menu on the upper-right of every message.

 Your app's shortcuts are an action the end-user may take and are a specific point of entry to your app.
 Starting your shortcut name with a verb is clear to the user and prompts specific intention upon shortcut invocation.

 As an example, imagine you were building a polling app.
 If you were building a global shortcut, it would be more intuitive for a user to click